andreacorbellini/andreacorbellini.github.io/src/content/2015-004-lets-encrypt.md

 If Let's Encrypt wins, then everyone will have an easy way to obtain a free HTTPS certificate for their website.
 The next big step would be making Let's Encrypt increase in adoption and the final step would be deprecating plain HTTP.
 There are however a few open questions:

 * What will be the answer from Google, Apple, Microsoft and other major browser/operating systems makers?
-* What will be the reaction of VeriSign and Comodo?
+* What will be the reaction of Verisign and Comodo?
 (That together hold [more than 50%](http://w3techs.com/technologies/overview/ssl_certificate/all) of all the certificates currently used on the web.)
 * Will they declare war to Let's Encrypt or will they consolidate their efforts on customer services and Extended Validation?
 * Will the technology behind Let's Encrypt allow the creation of a new model for certificate management?
 Will we see web servers and providers with built-in support for it?